-I realize that I tend to write a lot about negative emotions and experiences, like criticism.
+I realize that I tend to write a lot about and pay attention to a lot of negative emotions and experiences, like criticism.
 Fear.
 Failure.

 Horribly un-uplifting (down-lifting isn’t a word for a reason).
 My words are typically framed in the guise of overcoming and championing, which is my pessimistic way of getting to write what I want with only a glimmer of hope at the end.

 So what happens in the absence of negative emotions?
 I’m not talking about finally overcoming all of those self-confidence trials and tribulations to become an egomaniac (that’s another article altogether).
 But what happens when you find your “groove?”
 When you’re sitting at your desk working and the muse actually shows up to whisper in your ear?

 Inspiration.
 Genius.
 Revelation.
 Whatever you call it, the world (for all its faults), sometimes reveals works of beautiful art and moments of brilliance.
 Even thinking about the times when you’ve experienced that magic, in whatever large or small way, can give you goose bumps.

 There’s a constant struggle inside all of us to create something inspired and awesome.

 The negative moments can make it feel impossible to achieve the open space and attention required for brilliant creation.
 We tell ourselves we can’t or we’re not good enough and then let all those criticisms, fears and failures stream in.
 They can consume us.
 But then sometimes they don’t.
 Their defences are not without cracks, and sometimes we see a light shining through and run screaming toward it with all our might, like a streaker across a football field.